-We had several reader requests for a Gluten Free, Dairy Free Cheesecake and I have to admit one of them was me Yes, you can enjoy this recipe even if you are not gluten free and dairy free too!
+We had several reader requests for a Gluten Free, Dairy Free Cheesecake and I have to admit one of them was me 🙂 Yes, you can enjoy this recipe even if you are not gluten free and dairy free too!
 It is that yummy!
+You can serve it with this delicious homemade blueberry topping recipe or fresh fruit too!

 Be sure to “PIN” this great recipe so you will have it when you are ready to make it.
 Please follow us on Pinterest and enjoy hundreds of recipes, crafts, party planning ideas, gardening, DIY and more.